Strategy for software Dummies – part 16

 You can perform a quick check of the degree of alignment/misalignment by applying this simple test: The Magical 10 minutes.

 Warning!: If you apply the test and all lights are green then you can carry on with a good feeling in your stomach.
 However, if the degree of misalignment is considerable, then you MUST do something about it.
-For a lot of people that’s as scary thought making them prefer to rest in the hope, presumption and belief scenario.
+For a lot of people, that’s a scary thought making them prefer to rest in the hope, presumption and belief scenario.

 Other posts in this series: